Research

 £1 million funding for research into Music Therapy for autistic children

-The Autism Centre of Excellence is funding a £1 million randomised control trial of Music Therapy for autistic children, which will be carried out by the Autism Research Centre at the University of Cambridge and collaborators at Anglia Ruskin and Bar Ilan Universities.
+The Autism Centre of Excellence is funding a £1 million randomised control trial of Music Therapy for autistic children, which will be carried out by the Autism Research Centre at the University of Cambridge and collaborators at Anglia Ruskin University

 About Us